vippsas/vipps-checkout-shopify/README.md

 This module is hosted on [GitHub](https://github.com/vippsas/vipps-checkout-shopify).

+The Vipps product page: [Vipps for Shopify](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/shopify/).

 Download the plugin from the [Shopify app store](https://apps.shopify.com/vipps-checkout).

-The Vipps product page: [Vipps for Shopify](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/shopify/).
+Also install the [Companion plugin](https://developer.vippsmobilepay.com/docs/plugins-ext/shopify-companion/) to be able to add branding and order information.

 ## Description